msoltanshah/configuration_estimation_aerial_manipulation/README.md

 - Network has to be used only under the following circumstances:
   - The AM platform is hovering in place while the arm could stretch out to servo the target.
 Performing other maneuvering flights may cause failure to have a low-error regression.

-  - The green cylinder and probably the QR-code pattern are in the environment.
+  - The green cylinder and the QR-code pattern are in the environment.

   - The surroundings may include light beams and shadows.